Ponce Puerto Rico Travel Guide: History, Architecture & Local Culture

 Mojo Isleño.
 A savory sauce made from tomato, onion, bell pepper, garlic, olives and bay leaves.
 It’s often served on fried red snapper, lobster or mixed with octopus and conch.

 Mallorca.
-A Puerto Rican pasty often shaped like a bun or swirled roll and dusted in powered sugar.
-Our favorite preparations are pressed with guava with cheese or egg and cheese.
+A Puerto Rican pastry often shaped like a bun or swirled roll and dusted in powdered sugar.
+Our favorite preparations are pressed with guava and cheese or egg and cheese.

 Coco Frio.
 A cold and freshly opened coconut.
-Drink the coconut water inside then the sweet meat inside.
-Alternatively, enjoy it with coconut rum to create a tropical cocktail
+Drink the coconut water inside then eat the sweet meat inside.
+Alternatively, enjoy it with coconut rum to create a tropical cocktail.

 Where to Stay